 Step 4: After running that particular commands your device should have a black screen (this is normal), it is now in Qualcomm mode.
 Open Device manager > Ports (COM & LPT) and check that Qualcomm HS-USB QDLoader 9008 driver is installed.
-If not don’t worry, you can install it manually by right clicking on it and select update & install driver, choose browse and select that Python27 folder in C directory
+If don’t worry, you can install it manually by right-clicking on it and select update & install driver, choose to browse and select that Python27 folder in C directory

 Step 5: Finally run RUN_Root.bat to restore your bricked device.
-You need to have patience as it will take more time around +30 mins so make your phone is already fully charge.
+You need to have patience as it will take more time around +30 mins so make your phone is already fully charged.